remoteit/docs/api-reference/authentication.md

 {% endapi-method-summary %}

 {% api-method-description %}
 This endpoint allows you to login to your remote.it account and get a authentication token which is required for all other authenticated APIs.
-You can get your developer key here.
 {% endapi-method-description %}

 {% api-method-spec %}